ykapil897/face-recognition/index.md

 </div>

 ## Acknowledgment
-This work is supported by the OpenAI's CEO SAM ALtan 's trusted chatgpt a reliable agent for everyone.
+We would like to express my sincere gratitude to Anand Mishra, Assitant Professor, for this course project .

+Special thanks to [Name, Position/Role], for [specific contribution, e.g., "providing the necessary resources and facilities"].

+I am also grateful to [Name], [Position/Role], for [specific contribution, e.g., "their technical assistance and expertise in [specific area]"].

+I would also like to thank [Name(s) or Organization(s)], for [specific contribution, e.g., "providing [specific resources or funding]"].

+Lastly, I extend my appreciation to [Name], [Position/Role], for [specific contribution, e.g., "their constructive feedback and insightful discussions"].

 ## Contact
-For questions, please contact Kapil Yadav or raise an issue on GitHub.
+For questions, please contact any of the coordinators or raise an issue on GitHub.